infince/plivo-php/README.md

         $ composer update

-### While commiting and pusing to the repository
+### While commiting and pushing to the plivo repository

-1. In the project folder, remove plivo package in vendor.
+1. In the Infince project folder, remove plivo package in vendor.

          $ rm -rf vendor/plivo